c3lang/c3docs-old/docs/firstproject.md

 ## A real project

 Once you go beyond simple files, you want to create a real project.
-Do so by entering `c3c -new hello_world`.
+Do so by entering `c3c `init` hello_world`.

 You will get the following structure: